-- 18.1 The Association can borrow money as long as the total borrowing at any time is not more than £200 million.. - In respect of any proposed borrowing for the purposes of Rule 18.1, the amount remaining undischarged of any index-linked loan previously borrowed by the Association or any deep discounted security shall be deemed to be the amount needed to repay such borrowing in full if the pre-existing borrowing became repayable in full at the time of the proposed borrowing. - 18.3 For the purposes of Rule 18.1 in respect of any proposed borrowing intended to be index-linked or on any deep discounted security the amount of borrowings shall be deemed to be the proceeds of such proposed borrowings that would be receivable by the Association at the time of the proposed borrowing. - 18.4 The Association will not pay more than the market rate of interest as determined by the Committee having regard to the terms of the loan on any money borrowed. - 18.5 The Association will not accept money on deposit.
+- 18.1 The Association can borrow money as long as the total borrowing at any time is not more than £10,000,000. - 18.2 In respect of any proposed borrowing for the purposes of Rule 18.1, the amount remaining undischarged of any index-linked loan previously borrowed by the Association or any deep discounted security shall be deemed to be the amount needed to repay such borrowing in full if the pre-existing borrowing became repayable in full at the time of the proposed borrowing. - 18.3 For the purposes of Rule 18.1 in respect of any proposed borrowing intended to be index-linked or on any deep discounted security the amount of borrowings shall be deemed to be the proceeds of such proposed borrowings that would be receivable by the Association at the time of the proposed borrowing. - 18.4 The Association will not pay more than the market rate of interest as determined by the Committee having regard to the terms of the loan on any money borrowed.

-- The Association can lend money to an organisation which is a subsidiary of the Association within the meaning of the Companies Act 2006 or the Friendly and Industrial and Provident Societies Act 1968 at a market rate of interest as determined by the Committee having regard to the terms of the loan.
-Where the Association is using a loan facility to on lend it must comply with regulatory guidance issued by The Scottish Housing Regulator. - The Association's borrowing will be underpinned by treasury management arrangements, which will comply with regulatory guidance issued by The Scottish Housing Regulator. - 18.8 Subject to the foregoing provisions our Committee can determine and change the conditions under which we borrow or lend money. - 19.
+- 18.5 The Association will not accept money on deposit. - 18.6 The Association can lend money to an organisation which is a subsidiary of the Association within the meaning of the Companies Act 2006 or the Friendly and Industrial and Provident Societies Act 1968 at a market rate of interest as determined by the Committee having regard to the terms of the loan.
+Where the Association is using a loan facility to on lend it must comply with the Regulatory Framework and Regulatory Guidance issued by The Scottish Housing Regulator from time to time. - 18.7 The Association may borrow money from such lawful sources as is permitted by its Treasury Management Policy subject always to the requirement that the Association will comply with the Regulatory Framework and Regulatory Guidance issued by The Scottish Housing Regulator from time to time. - 18.8 Subject to the foregoing provisions the Committee can determine and change the conditions under which the Association borrows or lends money. - 19.
 The Association shall not lend money to Members.